Van Zandt County License Hearing Guide

 • Medical appointments

-• IID Requirement: Depending on the circumstances of your DUI arrest, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an ODL.

 Getting Your License Back